 This article takes a look at the latest Facebook scams, how they work, and the top warning signs so you can avoid falling victim.
+Still a lot of people are using facebook dating despite of rampant scams going on.
 We’ve interviewed experts with the BBB and FTC to give you the most up-to-date information about these scams, and what to do if you have been a target.
+Take a look at how to identify online dating scammer photos.

 Facebook scams fall into two general categories: scammers pretending to be individuals by creating fake profiles, and scammers creating fake ads that link to scam websites, according to Katherine R. Hutt, national spokesperson for the BBB.